DataVisHub/gojs-course/lessons/lesson-03-link-templates.md

 ## Link labels and bindings

 Just like node templates, link templates support bindings.
-Let's bind the birth year of the family members to the links.
+Let's bind the birth years of the family members to the links.

 ``` javascript
 //link-template.ts